-- 1. Disconnect the cables from the battery, negative cable first (C). - 2.
-Clean the battery terminals and cable ends with a wire brush until shiny. - 3.
-Reinstall the battery and reattach the battery cables, positive cable first (B). - 4.
-Coat the cable ends and battery terminals with petroleum jelly or non-conducting grease.
+- 1. Remove the hydraulic oil reservoir mounting hardware (C, Figure 17) and move the reservoir (D) forward to expose the battery. - 2.
+Disconnect the cables from the battery, negative (black) cable first (B). - 3.
+Clean the battery terminals and cable ends with a wire brush until shiny. - 4.
+Reinstall the battery and reattach the battery cables, positive (red) cable first (A). - 5.
+Coat the cable ends and battery terminals with petroleum jelly or non-conducting grease. - 6.
+Reposition the oil reservoir and secure in place with the hardware previously removed.